bitfinexcom/smidgen/README.md

 Smidgen uses a file that is shared between Seed-owners.
 With the file we manage the wallet with its addresses and transfers.
 This makes it easier to keep track of the current state.
 Private keys are not part of the file.
 Please make sure you read and understood the [Offical IOTA Multisig FAQ](https://github.com/iotaledger/wiki/blob/master/multisigs.md).

 **Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
 You can specify a full node with `--provider`.

+smidgen tries to make multisignature wallet creation safe.
+As part of it tries to find out if a seed was previously used with a single-signature wallet.
+This is done via `getKeyIndex`so it checks if the seed was used with another transaction before.
+However, when a node is offline, you have no WiFi or you don't want the additional safety net you can disable the checks with `--no-validation`.

 ### Creating a Multisignature Wallet